al901010/Supplement_PBTK_Interaction_Retrorsine_Rifampicin/README.md

 This repository contains code and data used in the following publication:

-A. Lehmann et al. PBTK modeling of the CYP3A4-mediated interaction dynamics between the pyrrolizidine alkaloid retrorsine and the antibiotic rifampicin in man.
-(2023)
+A. Lehmann et al. PBTK model-based analysis of CYP3A4 induction and the toxicokinetics of the pyrrolizidine alkaloid retrorsine in man.
+(2024)

 ___